alexirpan/alexirpan.github.io/_posts/2024-03-23-crew-battle.markdown

 the crew battle.

 If your crew loses, you don't get to blame bad crew battle strategy.
 Your crew is just worse.
 Deal with it, take the L.

+July 2024 edit: [Jon Schneider](https://jschnei.github.io/) reached out to let me know the conjecture above is true and is a folklore result in some math circles.
+To prove it, you can model fights as independent exponential random variables, where each player starts with a lifespan sampled from their distribution, and expend life until one player runs out.
+If two players sample lifespans from exponentials with mean $$\mu_1, \mu_2$$, then the probability player 1 wins is $$\mu_1 / (\mu_1+\mu_2)$$.
+The result then follows from the memoryless property of exponentials - the expected lifespan of a player is always the same no matter how long they've been fighting.
+From here you can show that the win probability is the probability team A's total lifespan exceeds team B's total lifespan, and memoryless properties guarantee that total doesn't depend on ordering.